-This policy statement and supporting strategies have been developed by all Australian governments to guide the evolution of effective and ecologically sustainable fire regimes within Australia.
+The Australian Government and state and territory governments have developed a policy and supporting strategies to guide the evolution of effective and ecologically sustainable fire regimes within Australia.
 It builds on experience gained across Australia and assists in developing a more coordinated approach.
 This policy lays the foundation for future bushfire management in Australia, and ensures that Australia will continue to be a global leader and innovator of bushfire management.

 The policy focuses on the management of fire in forests and rangelands.
 While it largely covers public lands, the general issues and principles apply more widely.
-The policy places priority on the protection of life, as well as the need for due consideration of the important responsibility of governments to address the purpose for which they set aside the bushland that surrounds many urban areas.
+The policy places priority on the protection of life, as well as the need for due consideration of the important responsibility of the Australian Government and state and territory governments to address the purpose for which they set aside the bushland that surrounds many urban areas.
 The purpose being that all Australians, now and in the future, should benefit from the roles of these lands in the provision of ecosystem services such as conserving biodiversity, heritage and carbon, producing water and timber, and hosting recreation and tourism opportunities.
 The vision inspiring this policy is that: